 Consequences of Insurance Fraud

-• Denial of gap insurance claims
+- Denial of gap insurance claims and possible rescission of the policy

 “Honesty is the best policy, especially when it comes to insurance.
 Misrepresenting information on a gap insurance application can have serious consequences that far outweigh any potential benefits.”